What omnichannel customer service really means

-High performing customer experience teams are more than twice as likely as underperforming teams to be taking an omnichannel approach, according to Zendesk’s Customer Experience Trends Report, 2020.
+High performing teams are more than twice as likely as underperforming teams to be taking an omnichannel customer service approach, according to Zendesk’s Customer Experience Trends Report, 2020.

 Omnichannel—sometimes spelled omni-channel—is a customer experience strategy that creates connected and consistent customer interactions across channels.